- Off road parking

 An early 19th century, stone-built mid-terrace cottage, in the village of Trawsfynydd, in the heart of the Snowdonia National Park, this pretty property makes the ideal Trawsfynydd holiday cottage.
 Retaining much of its original character, including the stone inglenook fireplace and multi-fuel stove, the property has a charming and cosy atmosphere, while the rear patio garden is perfect for relaxing and enjoying the countryside and mountain views in the distance.
 The surrounding area is ideal for a quiet Trawsfynydd cottage break, or for lovers of the outdoors, there are excellent walking, golf and birdwatching available close by, and fishing on the Trawsfynydd Lake is very popular.
 Spend time at one of the beautiful beaches nearby, or visit Portmeirion Italianate Village, and at the end of the day, this welcoming Trawsfynydd holiday cottage is a perfect place to return to and relax.

 Two bedrooms: 1 x double, 1 x single.
 Shower room with shower, basin and WC.
 Ground floor basin and WC.
-Fitted kitchen with dining area.
+Kitchen with dining area.
 Living room with multi-fuel stove.

-Electric radiators with multi-fuel stove in living room.
-Gas oven and hob, microwave, fridge, washing machine, flat screen TV/DVD player, stereo/CD player.
-Electricity, gas and starter pack for multi-fuel stove inc. in rent.
+Electric radiators with multi-fuel stove.
+Gas oven and hob, microwave, fridge, washing machine, flat screen TV, DVD, stereo/CD.
+Electricity, gas and starter pack for stove inc. in rent.
 Bed linen and towels inc. in rent.
 Highchair available.
 Ample off road parking spaces approx 30 yards from cottage.
 Enclosed rear patio and gravelled area with garden furniture, BBQ and distant mountain views.
 One well-behaved dog welcome.
 Sorry, no smoking.
-Shop 20 yards, pub 2 mins walk.
+Shop 20 yards, pub 3 miles.

 - Last minute